Skip to main content

 PropertyTypeDescription

-isOpenbooleanWhether the notification center is open.
+isOpenbooleantrue when the dropdown is open.

 unreadCountnumberCurrent unread count.

-lastUpdatednumberTimestamp of last update.
+lastUpdatednumberTimestamp (ms) of the last state change.

 onReady(callback)